department-of-veterans-affairs/vagov-content/pages/careers-employment/education-and-career-counseling.md

 <div class="va-introtext">

-If you’re leaving active service soon, find out how to get free educational and career counseling (also called Chapter 36).
+If you’re leaving active service soon, find out how to get free educational, vocational, or career counseling (also called Chapter 36).

 </div>

 <div class="feature" markdown="1">

-### Can I get educational and career counseling?
+### Am I eligible for educational and career counseling?

 You can get these services if you’ll be discharged from active duty within 6 months or if you meet both of the requirements listed below.